How to send money to the Solomon Islands

-- Banks - These banks will allow you to send money to the Solomon Islands: ANZ, Commonwealth Bank, Westpac, National Australia Bank, Bankwest, Citibank, HSBC, Suncorp, and St. George Bank.
+- Banks - These banks will allow you to send money to the Solomon Islands: ANZ, Commonwealth Bank, Westpac, NAB, Bankwest, Citibank, HSBC, Suncorp, and St. George Bank.

-- Money transfer Services with online transfers, including banks - Westpac, Currency Online, National Australia Bank, HiFX, ANZ, Commonwealth Banks, HSBC, Compass Global Markets, St. George Bank and Suncorp.
+- Money transfer services with online transfers, including banks - Westpac, NAB, ANZ, Commonwealth Bank, HSBC, Compass Global Markets, St. George Bank and Suncorp.

 - Cheques - Some of the banks above allows you to send an International Draft which is a cheque that will be recognized in the foreign currency.